 A revaluation performed by external valuers for the current reporting year increased our fair value of assets.
 Refer to note 11.
-Costs have increased more than what was budgeted for.

 Cash and cash equivalents

 There is a reserve of cash and cash equivalents due to a number of capital infrastructure projects not started in the current year as planned rolled to the next year.